TV Meteorologist

 with tech advances and such, how do u see the future of weather reporting changing/improving?

-Asked by grant77 over 11 years ago
+Asked by grant77 almost 12 years ago

 Hi, Grant.
 Huge question.
 I remember reading something (and I'm paraphrasing and my facts might be off) that said shortly after Henry Ford invented the Model T that at one point there were 128 different companies manufacturing cars.
 Eventually most of them faded away for one reason or another and a few survived.
 I think we are in the same "wild west" period right now in weather information.
 A lot of players will make a lot of different plays, some will catch, others will fade away.
 That said, my hope is that what gains traction will be the best for the end users as opposed to systems designed by profit motive or convenience for companies.
 It would be nice to think "the best" will win but if you look at the history of home video, for example, Beta was always recognized to be a better quality format, but we all ended up with VHS machines blinking 12:00 hook to our TVs.
 Hope that wasn't too generic!